dfel08/Code-Quiz/README.md

 # Code-Quiz

 Fourth project while at UC-Berkeley Extension Coding Bootcamp.
-This is an quiz application using primarily JavaScript.
+This is a quiz application using primarily JavaScript.

 ## Getting Started